scleradb/scleradb.github.io/docsrc/intro/whysclera.md

 **Sclera's solution**
 Sclera overlays over the data silos and presents them as an unified environment.

-Currently, Sclera provides support for Oracle, PostgreSQL, MySQL and HBase as well as read-only data sources such as web-services, flat files (plain text, CSV) through optional extensions.
+Currently, Sclera provides support for Oracle, PostgreSQL, and MySQL as well as read-only data sources such as web-services, flat files (plain text, CSV) through optional extensions.
 Support for additional sources is coming soon.

 At runtime, Sclera breaks up your queries based on the location of queried data, pushes down the computation to the respective platform and pipes the result to the appropriate analytics libraries; the resulting cross-platform workflow is executed under the hood without the need of ETL and data duplication -- the user just fires the query and gets the result.